waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Tool Development & Debugging
 ## A. Tool & Agent Status
-- **`gem_pathfinder_v2` Status:** Critically bugged.
-The tool is experiencing a 'silent failure' where it produces no output, not even errors.
-Systematic testing has confirmed the execution environment and XML/object parsing are functional.
-The failure is isolated to the A* algorithm logic itself.
-The immediate priority is to continue methodical, incremental testing to find the exact line of code causing the crash.
+- **`gem_pathfinder_v2` Status:** The tool's individual components (execution, parsing, `is_obstacle`, `get_neighbors`) have been verified.
+The silent failure is confirmed to be within the main A* `while` loop logic.
+Debugging is paused pending a new in-game hypothesis test.
 - **`puzzle_strategist_agent` Status:** The agent is likely fine.
 Its last failure was due to flawed user input (an unreachable starting position), not a flaw in the agent itself.
 - **`pathfinder_log_analyzer` Agent:** This agent has been created.
 Its purpose is to take the debug logs from the pathfinder and output a specific hypothesis for the failure, automating part of the debugging cycle.
-I have not used it yet because the pathfinder is not producing any logs to analyze.

 ## B. Debugging Principles & Lessons
 - **Scientific Method:** When debugging, I must use a scientific approach: form a hypothesis, create a minimal test case, and incrementally build up complexity.
 Blindly re-running a full, complex script is inefficient and must be avoided.